jorishr/notes-on-methodology/test_driven_development.md

 All of these tests have software analogues.

 ## With and without TDD

 Without TDD the development process is as following:

 - Choose something to work on, the specification is usually written somewhere by someone in the product team.
 - Build it, following the specs.
 - Test it by writing small scripts that ensure that the thing which was built does its job.

-By using TDD the process you start with writing tests that *would* pass if the software was to fullfil the specifications.
+By using TDD the process you start with writing tests that _would_ pass if the software was to fullfil the specifications.
 You than keep building until all the tests can be passed.
-The main advantage is that the *specification have to clarified* when the test are being written.
+The main advantage is that the _specification have to clarified_ when the test are being written.

+Write tests for core functionalities so that future changes lead to fast failures.